Royal Cappellen FC

 Royal Cappellen Football Club is a Belgian football club from the town of Kapellen, near Antwerp.
 Cappellen has matricule number 43 and has yellow and red as main team colours.
 The club has a long history in the higher divisions of Belgian football.
 In the latter part of the 1960s the club dropped for a long time into the provincial leagues, however in the early 1990s it managed to climb back into Promotion.
-As of 2023–24 they are playing in the Belgian National Division 1 after promotion from Belgian Division 2 in 2022–23 part of VV B.

 History

 The club Cappellen Football Club was founded in 1906 by a few youngsters who were not able to play with Victoria FC, at that time the only team in town.
 Soon they got the club officially registered.
 For the first few years the team played in the provincial leagues, but when in 1926 the national level of football in Belgium was extended with a third division, Cappellen got auto-promoted and thus managed to play on a national level for the first time.